Explain why the fairies were so small?

 In detail, for those interested!

-Potential explanations from fairy tales
+Potential explanations derived from tales

-Symbolic interpretation of the size of fairies
+Symbolic interpretation of fairy size

-Biological and environmental factors.
+Biological and environmental factors

 Did you know?